Display, throttle and error codes: reading your e-scooter dashboard

 Most modern decks offer three modes tied to a power and max-speed limit:

-- Eco / mode 1: 30–50% power, ~15 km/h, aggressive KERS.
-Purpose — maximum range (sometimes +30–40%), gentle riding in the rain.
+- Eco / mode 1: as a rule, limits to roughly half the available power and on the order of 15 km/h, aggressive KERS.
+Purpose — maximum range (Levy Electric estimates the eco-mode gain at roughly +30%), gentle riding in the rain.

-- Standard / D / mode 2: 60–80% power, ~20–25 km/h (on 250 W EU models capped at 20 exactly).
+- Standard / D / mode 2: an intermediate power level, on the order of 20–25 km/h (on 250 W EU models capped at 20 exactly).
 The default urban mode.

 Switching — a short press of Mode / Power.
 On EY3, the Gear button (the current mode shows as “1”, “2” or “3” next to the speed).